sfztools/beatbox-juce/docs/drum-sfz-files.md

 drum sounds reproduction.
 You can more or less use the drumkits from the good people over at AVLinux directly (see [here](http://www.bandshed.net/avldrumkits/)) and they sound OK.
-You can also host the RhythmBox plugin and use any drum library out there; there are very good free ones, most notably [this one](https://www.powerdrumkit.com/).
+You can also host the BeatBox plugin and use any drum library out there; there are very good free ones, most notably [this one](https://www.powerdrumkit.com/).
 Note that hosting the plugin means that the tempo is synced to the host tempo though, so it's sometimes impractical; working on adding an option to lift this.